Jessamyn West (writer): Work

-"Roth wrote The Breast.
-Would you ask him how he could do this since he had never been a breast?
-Adams wrote Watership Down.
-Would you ask him how he could do this since he admitted his rabbit knowledge came from a book about rabbits? ...
-And those hobbits!...
-I am a bigger risk-taker than these others.
-The Hoosiers can contradict me.
-No rabbit, hobbit, or breast has been known to speak up in reply to their exploiters."

-Her stories, although shaped by her imagination, are loosely based on tales told to her by her mother and grandmother of their life in rural Indiana.
-The Birdwells of her books The Friendly Persuasion and 'Except for Me and Thee' are based on Joshua and Elizabeth Milhous, the great-grandparents she shares with President Nixon.

 The Friendly Persuasion

-The Friendly Persuasion (1945) is West's most well-known work.
-New York Times book reviewer Orville Prescott called it "as fresh and engaging, tender and touching a book as ever was called sentimental by callous wretches...
+The Friendly Persuasion (1945) is West's best-known work.
+The New York Times book reviewer Orville Prescott called it "as fresh and engaging, tender and touching a book as ever was called sentimental by callous wretches...
 There have been plenty of louder and more insistent books this year, but few as sure and mellow as The Friendly Persuasion."

 The novel was adapted into the 1956 movie Friendly Persuasion, starring Gary Cooper and directed by William Wyler.
 It was nominated for an Academy Award for Best Picture.
-To See the Dream, an autobiographical book, described her experiences as the movie's script writer.
+West's memoir To See the Dream recounts her experiences as one of the writers tasked with revising Michael Wilson's early screenplay adaptation, which had been commissioned by director Frank Capra in the late 1940s.

-Except for Me and Thee, the sequel to The Friendly Persuasion, was adapted into a 1975 television movie, titled Friendly Persuasion, starring Richard Kiley.
+Except for Me and Thee, her 1969 sequel to The Friendly Persuasion, was adapted into a 1975 television movie, titled Friendly Persuasion, starring Richard Kiley.

 Cress Delahanty

-Cress Delahanty (1953) is a collection of short stories about a sensitive and artistic teenage girl growing up in rural Orange County, California.
-Some of the stories were previously published in magazines including The New Yorker, Woman's Day and The Ladies' Home Journal.
-The book was a Book of the Month Club selection for January 1954.
-Los Angeles Times book reviewer Milton Merlin calls it, "a richly rewarding story of five mysterious, unpredictable and adventurous years in a girl's life on a Southern California ranch....Jessamyn West never reaches out for spectacular incidents.
+Cress Delahanty (1953) is a collection of vignettes about a sensitive and artistic teenage girl, Crescent "Cress" Delahanty, growing up in rural Orange County, California in the pre-World War II period.
+Some of the book's chapters were previously published in slightly different form in The New Yorker, Woman's Day and Ladies' Home Journal.
+Cress Delahanty was a Book of the Month Club selection for January 1954.
+Los Angeles Times book reviewer Milton Merlin called it "a richly rewarding story of five mysterious, unpredictable and adventurous years in a girl's life on a Southern California ranch....
+Jessamyn West never reaches out for spectacular incidents.
 She doesn't have to, for growing up has enough excitement, amusement and heartbreak in itself for any novel.
 This is one that you'll remember and that will make you remember."